Delamare2112/AdventOfCode2016/README.md

 ## Day: 1 (C++)
 Just use your favorite compiler!

-Maybe I'll make cmake project that includes all the days I do in C++ as targets or something later down the line.
+Maybe I'll make a CMake project that includes all the days I do in C++ as targets or something later down the line.
 ## Day: 2 (Unity C#)
 It's a simulation!